ufal/nametag3/README.md

 into a set of predefined categories, such as names of persons, locations, organizations, etc.

-NameTag 3 achieves state of the art performance on 21 test datasets in 15
+NameTag 3 achieves state-of-the-art performance on 21 test datasets in 15
 languages: Cebuano, Chinese, Croatian, Czech, Danish, English, Norwegian Bokmål, Norwegian Nynorsk, Portuguese, Russian, Serbian, Slovak, Swedish, Tagalog, and Ukrainian.
 It also delivers competitive results on Arabic, Dutch, German,